 Knaresborough St John’s Primary school is passionate and enthusiastic about teaching an engaging history curriculum that encompasses exciting and meaningful cross curricular links.
 We want the children in our school to understand more, remember more and know more.
 Throughout Key Stage 1, children develop a sense of their own and local history, helping to understand where they came from and how their lives have been influenced.
 In Key Stage 2, we continue to build on this as we think about the history of Britain, how that has been influenced by the wider world and the affect that has had on our lives today.

 We want our children to love and be enthused when learning history whilst gaining a cultural understanding both in the classroom and through educational visits.
 In doing this, the children have the opportunity to enhance their abilities to think critically, develop their own perspective and judgments and articulate their own evidence-based opinions.

 Mathematics is an important subject that helps us to understand so much about what happens in the world.
 We want all pupils at Knaresborough St John’s Primary School to experience enjoyment of mathematics and develop a sense of curiosity about the subject with a clear understanding gained through positive attitudes.
-We believe all children can achieve in mathematics, and teach for secure and deep understanding of concepts through fluency, reasoning and problem solving.
+We believe all children can achieve in mathematics and develop a secure and deep understanding of concepts through fluency, reasoning and problem solving.
 We use mistakes and misconceptions as an essential part of learning and provide challenge through rich and varied problems.
-At our school, the majority of children will be taught age related content and will be supporting in understanding this through pre-teaching and corrective teaching when necessary.
+At our school, all children will have the opportunity to access age related content (and above) and will be supported in understanding this through pre-teaching and corrective teaching when necessary.
 They will spend time applying and being creative with new knowledge in multiple ways.
 We aim for all pupils to:

 - become fluent in the fundamentals of mathematics so that they develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.